CAREER TRAINING ACADEMY

 Create a personalized plan for your pilot career.

 MY PERSONAL FLIGHT PLAN™ can help set you up for success as you train for your pilot career.
+Our Pilot Academy in Lincoln, NE provides a superior learning environment that will help you achieve your goals.
 Learn more about the different pilot career opportunities and receive guidance to help you set goals and navigate each step of your professional flight training.

 Complete the form below to get started!

 As a Performance Aircraft student, you will join a great culture, gain access to quality instruction, modern aircraft, and job placement assistance.